marvinroger/vertigo-stack/README.md

 * HTML5 Boilerplate-lite with Google Analytics embedded
 * Build with humans.txt update date
 * Automatic testing/deployment with Wercker
+* Server with compression enabled; threshold set to 1024

 ## Usage